roderrickcourtney/Ticket-Lifecycle/README.md

 <img src="https://imgur.com/LFZPsGw.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-After creating the tickets --> log into the agent panel --> assign each ticket a priority level, department, & SLA --> communicate with the agent via reply section --> post changes.
+After creating the tickets --> log into the "agent panel" --> assign each ticket a "priority level", "department", & "SLA" --> communicate with the agent via "reply section" --> post changes.
 You should now see the changes you made in the main ticket queue.
 </p>
 <br />